 When your child finishes Year 11, your financial circumstances may change.
-You may need to contact HM Revenues & Customs about this.

 See the Government Guidelines

-If they didn’t get a number or have lost it, they can apply on-line or by telephoning 0300 200 3500 or Textphone 0300 200 3519.
+If they didn’t get one or have lost it, they can apply on-line or by telephoning 0300 200 3500.

 Your child may be eligible for financial support to help them remain in learning.
 This depends on your circumstances.